Code of Ethics

 - I do not knowingly damage living trees or plants in order to take a photograph.
 I wait patiently rather than attempt to influence an animal’s behaviour or posture.

-- I keep rare species safe and intact by not broadcasting the location of a fragile area, plant or animal.
-I remove GPS data from my images before sharing them with others.
+- I protect nature by not broadcasting the location of a fragile area, plant or animal.
+I use discretion if sharing locations.

 - I avoid stopping to photograph if it is likely to start a chain reaction resulting in other visitors crowding the area.
 I find another time or place to continue photographing.